-An artillery battle between Israeli and Palestinian forces in Beirut broke a 24-hour-old ceasefire today as President Reagan agreed in principle to send U.S. troops to help evacuate Palestinians from the city ISR USA 223 (military engagement) PAL USA 223 (military engagement) In this example, the phrase "Israeli and Palestinian" was identified as a compound actor corresponding to the verb phrase BROKE CEASEFIRE and the target REAGAN.
+An artillery battle between Israeli and Palestinian forces in Beirut broke a 24-hour-old ceasefire today as President Reagan agreed in principle to send U.S. troops to help evacuate Palestinians from the city.

+ISR USA 223 (military engagement)

+PAL USA 223 (military engagement)

+In this example, the phrase "Israeli and Palestinian" was identified as a compound actor corresponding to the verb phrase BROKE CEASEFIRE and the target REAGAN.

 The erroneous coding occurs for two reasons.
 First, the lead reports two events-a battle and a U.S. agreement-separated by the conjunction AS.
-While AS is a perfectly legitimate English conjunction, it also has 26 other meanings (Random House, 1975), and therefore it is not in KEDS's list of conjunctions.
+While AS is a perfectly legitimate English conjunction, it also has 26 other meanings [13], and therefore it is not in KEDS's list of conjunctions.
 If AND or BUT had been used as the conjunction, or if AS was recognized as a conjunction, KEDS would have correctly picked up "Reagan agreed to help Palestinians."
 But this did not occur in the source text.

 We have developed a rule (see section 2.6.6) for handling these "semi-conjunctions":

+&lt;sup>33In order for a compound to be recognized, the actor must follow immediately after the AND: the phrase YITZHAK SHAMIR AND A TIRED JAMES BAKER would not code as a compound because of the intervening adjective TIRED This type of phrase is relatively infrequent in Reuters.

 '''

 CLASSES

 <SEMICONJ> = AS WHILE WHEN

 RULES

 <SEMICONJ><ACTOR> -> <CONJ> <ACTOR>

 '''

 This simply substitutes a generic conjunction for the semi-conjunction; that conjunction in turn will trigger the processing of a compound sentence.

 The second problem in the text involves the verb pattern.
 While a number of verbs have patterns that are specifically looking for compound subjects-most commonly meetings and military engagements-BROKE CEASEFIRE does not have such a pattern, because this activity is typically done by only one actor.
-In this example, the ideal pattern would have focused on "battle between" and assigned a symmetric event with ISRAEL_AND_PALESTINIAN as the compound actor.
+In this example, the ideal pattern would have focused on "battle between" and assigned a symmetric event with ISRAEL\ AND\PALESTINIAN as the compound actor.
 This would produce the correct coding despite the fact that BATTLE is actually a noun and the subject of the sentence, rather than a verb; this is a case where KEDS would do the correct coding for the incorrect reason.

-2.7.2.
-Paired and Subordinate Codes
+9.2 Paired and Subordinate Codes

 The WEIS coding scheme frequently generates symmetric events of the form

 '''

 <Actor1> <Event1> <Actor2>

 <Actor2> <Event2> <Actor1>

 '''

-For example, a meeting between Israel and Egypt at a neutral site would generate the pair of
+For example, a meeting between Israel and Egypt at a neutral site would generate the pair of events:

-events:

-ISR 031 UAR (meet with)

-UAR 031 ISR (meet with)
+ISR 031 UAR (meet with) UAR 031 ISR (meet with)

 A visit by a Jordanian official to Syria would generate the event pair:

-JOR 032 SYR (visit; go to)

-SYR 033 JOR (receive visit; host)
+JOR 032 SYR (visit; go to) SYR 033 JOR (receive visit; host)

-In KEDS these paired events can be coded automatically by using a pair of codes separated by a

-slash; for example
+In KEDS these paired events can be coded automatically by using a pair of codes separated by a slash; for example would code the visit/receive pair.

-FLEW_TO [032/033]

-would code the visit/receive pair.